zchsh/prism-functional/readme.md

 # Overview

-This is an unstable side project where I'm experimenting with trying to leverage PrismJS to create a more "pure" syntax highlighting function.
-Something like:
+This is an unstable side project where I'm trying to use PrismJs, but as a [pure function](https://en.wikipedia.org/wiki/Pure_function).

 ## Usage